Raleigh, NC, Schools with Fashion Design Programs

 Similar coursework can be found in the textile design program, which also requires a capstone.
 Studio courses focus on woven and knitted textiles.

-BS in Fashion and Textile Management (concentration in fashion development and project management)
+BS in Fashion and Textile Management (concentration in fashion development and product management)

 This program teaches students how to create a variety of apparel from everyday wear to bridal gowns.
 Once enrolled, students learn how to use color and silhouette to design clothing for the consumer market.
 They also develop a background in managing fashion collections.
 Concentrated coursework includes topics in consumer fashion, product analysis and design, fashion development and the use of CAD in fashion.